kuzzleio/kuzzle/doc/1/guides/essentials/cli/index.md

       --batch-size <batchSize>  Maximum batch size (see limits.documentsWriteCount config)
 ```

-Restore a previously dumped index from directory `<path>` into Kuzzle.
+Restores a previously dumped index from directory `<path>` into Kuzzle.
 The index and destination collections must exist.